 - Your spouse's hours of employment are reduced,

-- Your spouse’s employment ends for any reason other than his or her gross misconduct,
+- Your spouse’s employment ends for any reason other than their gross misconduct,

 - You become divorced from your spouse.
 Also, if your spouse (the employee) reduces or eliminates your group health coverage in anticipation of a divorce, and a divorce later occurs, then the divorce may be considered a qualifying event for you even though your coverage was reduced or eliminated before the divorce.